NLeSC/guide/best_practices/language_guides/python.md

 The style guide for Python code is [PEP8](http://www.python.org/dev/peps/pep-0008/) and for docstrings it is [PEP257](https://www.python.org/dev/peps/pep-0257/).
 We highly recommend following these conventions, as they are widely agreed upon to improve readability.
 To make following them significantly easier, we recommend using a linter.

-Autoformatting tools like [`yapf`](https://github.com/google/yapf) and [`black`](https://black.readthedocs.io/en/stable/index.html) can automatically format code for optimal readability. `yapf` is configurable to suit your (team's) preferences, whereas `black` enforces the style chosen by the `black` authors.
-The [`isort`](http://timothycrosley.github.io/isort/) package automatically formats and groups all imports in a standard, readable way.

 Many linters exists for Python, [`prospector`](https://github.com/landscapeio/prospector) is a tool for running a suite of linters, it supports, among others:
 * [pycodestyle](https://github.com/PyCQA/pycodestyle)
 * [pydocstyle](https://github.com/PyCQA/pydocstyle)